 Carsten Spohr chairs the Executive Board.
-Harry Hohmeister is responsible for the commercial management of the network airlines Lufthansa German Airlines, SWISS and Austrian Airlines.
+As Chief Commercial Officer Network Airlines Harry Hohmeister is responsible for the commercial management of the network airlines.
 The Finance function is headed by Ulrik Svensson.
 Dr. Bettina Volkens is responsible for the Corporate Human Resources and Legal Affairs function.
-Karl Ulrich Garnadt was responsible for the Eurowings and Aviation Services function until 30 April 2017.
-He was succeeded in the same role by Thorsten Dirks, as of 1 May 2017.
+Thorsten Dirks is responsible for the Eurowings function.
+The newly established function Airline Resources & Operations Standards is the responsibility of Dr. Detlef Kayser.

-The five members of the Executive Board are jointly responsible for the management of the entire Company and inform each other of all significant activities and transactions.
+The members of the Executive Board are jointly responsible for the management of the entire Company and inform each other of all significant activities and transactions.
 The entire Executive Board decides on all matters of fundamental or material financial significance that are bindingly defined by law, the Articles of Association or the rules of procedure.
 The rules of procedure of the Executive Board contain a list of decisions requiring the approval of the Executive Board as a whole.

 The Executive Board has set up a permanent committee to manage its tasks efficiently.
 This committee is also composed of persons who are not members of the Executive Board.
-It prepares the decisions of the Executive Board, examines them with regard to the represented expertise and decides on the matters assigned to it or makes recommendations for the Executive Board.
+It prepares significant decisions of the Executive Board, examines them with regard to the represented expertise and decides on the matters assigned to it or makes recommendations for the Executive Board.
 The committee usually meets twice a month in the run-up to board meetings.

 The Supervisory Board of Deutsche Lufthansa AG consists of 20 members and, in accordance with the German Codetermination Act (Mitbestimmungsgesetz), consists of an equal number of shareholder and employee representatives.

 The Supervisory Board meets at least twice a calendar half-year.
-The Supervisory Board held a total of five meetings in the financial year 2017.
-The attendance of members at the meetings of the Supervisory Board and its committees was 99 per cent in fiscal year 2017.
-An overview of the individual attendance for the 2017 financial year can be found here.
+The Supervisory Board held a total of five meetings in the financial year 2018.
+The attendance of members at the meetings of the Supervisory Board and its committees was 95 per cent in fiscal year 2018.
+An overview of the individual attendance for the 2018 financial year can be found here.

-The Arbitration Committee required under Section 27 Paragraph 3 of the Co-determination Act is only convened when the necessary two thirds majority for appointing or revoking the appointment of a member of the Executive Board has not been reached.
+The Arbitration Committee required under Section 27 Paragraph 3 of the Co-determination Act (MitbestG) is only convened when the necessary two thirds majority for appointing or revoking the appointment of a member of the Executive Board has not been reached.
 The Committee then has one month to make a corresponding proposal to the Supervisory Board.
-The Arbitration Committee was not convened in 2017.
+The Arbitration Committee was not convened in 2018.